 1 tablespoon pumpkin pie spice (I buy this premade spice at my grocery store, see below to make it)

 1/2 teaspoon fine sea salt

 Note: This makes a lot (2 cups), so you can store it in the fridge for about a week or keep the leftovers in the freezer for probably at least a month or so if you don't want to use it all up right away.

 Add all of the ingredients (except the vanilla) to a small pot and whisk until well mixed and smooth.
 Turn the heat to high and as soon as the edges start to bubble, immediately cover with a lid and turn to the lowest heat.
-Simmer for 15 minutes untouched.
-Whisk again and if you want it thicker, cook another 5-10 minutes or so.
-Then let it cool for 10 minutes.
-It will thicken some as it cools.
+Simmer for 5-10 minutes, until thickened some.
+Set your timer to make sure not to over cook it, or it can get too thick/gooey.
+Whisk again and then let it cool for 10 minutes.

 Hi!
 I'm Brandi, a wife and mom behind this blog who healed her husband's gout and my digestion issues through a plant-based diet.
 I'm not complicated, I keep things simple.
 All my recipes are 8 ingredients or less, not including salt, pepper and water.
 They are allergy-friendly, as they are all vegan, oil-free and nearly all are gluten-free.
 You'll find lots of baked goods here, as I've been a baker all my life, it's my passion!